 When researching your cooling system, it can be very confusing.
 There are many different components and parts that make up your HVAC system.
 For example, you may have heard of an air handler, and if you haven’t, you’re not alone!

 Below, find out what an air handler is and how it differs from other parts of your air conditioning system.
-Additionally, you’ll find out some problems that commonly happen with air handlers, and when to call your local HVAC team here at Air Tech Air Conditioning & Plumbing!
+Additionally, you’ll find out some problems that commonly happen with air handlers, and when to call your local HVAC team here at Air Tech of Houston AC & Plumbing!

 What An Air Handler Is And How It Works